-Cybersecurity, also known as information technology security, refers to the practice of shielding programs, systems, networks, and data from malicious attacks and data information of any kind.
+Cybersecurity is security relating to information technology and refers to the practice of shielding programs, systems, networks, and data from malicious attacks and data information of any kind.

-The objective of these attacks is usually to gain access, modify, or damage sensitive information data; disrupt typical business operations; or extort large sums of money from the victims.
+The objective of these attacks is usually to gain access, modify, or damage sensitive information data, to disrupt typical business operations, or to extort large sums of money from the victims.

-With incidents of cybersecurity threats and personal information thefts on the rise every year, it is certain that no business is safe from cyberattacks and threats and they need to up their cybersecurity game.
-There were 1,100 data+ breaches in 2018 alone, which compromised the data information of millions of people worldwide due to weak network security
+With incidents of cybersecurity threats and personal information thefts on the rise every year, it is certain that no business is safe from cyberattacks and threats, and they need to up their cybersecurity game.
+There were 1,100 major data breaches in 2018 alone, which compromised the data information of millions of people worldwide due to weak network security.